Activities and Career Development

 (For Postbaccalaureate Fellows and Graduate Students)

-The NICHD Division of Intramural Research is committed to train, support, and sustain a diverse cohort of individuals traditionally underrepresented in science.
+The NICHD Division of Intramural Research is committed to train, support, and sustain a diverse cohort of individuals, including those from backgrounds traditionally underrepresented in science.

 Established in 2011, the NICHD Developing Talent Program provides a superlative research and mentoring experience to scholars while tailoring an academic and professional development plan to the needs of the individual.
 In addition to scholars having the opportunity to work in an NICHD lab, contributing to the lab's research initiatives, the program exposes trainees to all of the Division of Intramural Research activities, committees, and retreats on team science, leadership and management, teaching, public speaking, and grant writing.
 Scholars are encouraged to enhance their networking skills, fostering collaborations across the institute and NIH.
 Through the program's alumni liaison, career guidance and mentorship will also be provided to the scholars, on a continuing basis, in their continued professional advancement.

 Typically, two trainees per year are funded as NICHD Scholars.
-If you would like to learn more, please contact Dr. Yvette Pittman at email@example.com.
+If you would like to learn more, please contact Dr. Erin Walsh at firstname.lastname@example.org.

 NICHD Fellows Recruitment Incentive Award (FRIA)